stevelorenz/comnetsemu/README.md

 # Remove/Delete the VM
 $ vagrant destory comnetsemu
 ```
 A customization shell script (should be located in `./util/vm_customize.sh`) is executed at the end of the provision
 process.
+This script is executed by the vagrant user which can run sudo commands without password.
-This script can be used to add your customized tools (e.g. ZSH, Desktop environment etc) and
+This script can be used to add your customized tools (e.g. ZSH, Desktop environment etc) and configuration to the
-configuration to the ComNetsEmu VM.
+ComNetsEmu VM.
 Since the vagrant VM uses Ubuntu LTS, apt should be used to manage the packages.

 Example of `vm_customize.sh`:
 ```bash